Learning-and-Intelligent-Systems/kitchen-worlds/documentation/docs/index.md

 python examples/test_world_builder.py -c kitchen_full_feg.yaml
 ```

+---

 ## Acknowledgements

+The development is partially performed during internship at NVIDIA Research, Seattle Robotics Lab.

 This repo works thanks for the tools provided by LIS lab members and alum: